Make healthy homemade cooked cat food very easily with my full guide and complete and balanced chicken recipe.

 - Sunflower seeds fulfill vitamin E requirements

-- Bone meal powder brings calcium up so that the calcium-to-phosphorus ratio is what’s recommended
+- Eggshell powder brings calcium up so that the calcium-to-phosphorus ratio is what’s recommended

 - Nutritional yeast provides potassium and B vitamins